 Regardless of anyone’s recommendation, many will simply put their blinders on and neglect the task of planning their will.
 Others will attempt to draft their wills themselves.

 So, instead of offering advice they won’t heed, why not provide donors with the tools to get started on (or complete) an estate plan, and recommend it be reviewed by an attorney?
+That’s the power of an online will planner!
 This keeps your nonprofit top of mind when it’s time to think about bequests, and it also provides a valuable service — more than 60 percent of Americans lack a will.

-A free, online will-maker is an opportunity to let donors know they are not just creating an estate plan for their loved ones, they are also investing in their own legacy.
+A free, online will planner is an opportunity to let donors know they are not just creating an estate plan for their loved ones, they are also investing in their own legacy.